ompl/ompl/doc/markdown/CForest.md

     } // while ptc
 }
 ~~~

+\note You should implement the pruneTree() function for your code.
+Most probably, the available RRTstar::pruneTree() method would be directly applicable.

 For a complete example of how to make these modifications, it is recommended to analyze the [RRTstar::solve() method](RRTstar_8cpp_source.html).